adammurdoch/kotlin-tools/base-plugins/README.md

   to these source sets.
 - Adds `appliction { }` block

-## `net.rubygrapefruit.jvm-cli-app`
+## `net.rubygrapefruit.jvm.cli-app`

 Builds a command-line application implemented in Kotlin/JVM.
 Expects that the application uses the JVM module system.

 - Adds `application { }` block
-  - `application.module`
+  - `application.module` - defaults to the application name
-  - `application.mainClass`
+  - `application.mainClass` - must be specified.
 - Generates a launcher script in the distribution.
 This script requires that a compatible JVM can be found on the machine's `$PATH`.

-## `net.rubygrapefruit.embedded-jvm`
+## `net.rubygrapefruit.jvm.embedded-jvm`

-Can be applied with `net.rubygrapefruit.jvm-cli-app` to include a copy of the JVM in the application distribution, instead of using a launcher script.
+Can be applied with `net.rubygrapefruit.jvm.cli-app` to include a copy of the JVM in the application distribution, instead of using a launcher script.
 Uses `jlink` to create the JVM image.

-## `net.rubygrapefruit.native-binary`
+## `net.rubygrapefruit.jvm.native-binary`

-Can be applied with `net.rubygrapefruit.jvm-cli-app` to create a native binary to use in the application distribution, instead of using a launcher script.
+Can be applied with `net.rubygrapefruit.jvm.cli-app` to create a native binary to use in the application distribution, instead of using a launcher script.
 Uses `graalvm` to create the native binary.

+## `net.rubygrapefruit.plugin`

+A convention plugin for implementing Gradle plugins using Kotlin.

 ## Common application settings

 - Adds `application { }` block
-  - `application.appName`
+  - `application.appName` - the base name for the application, used for various default file names.
-  - `application.imageDirectory`
+  - `application.imageDirectory` - the directory to create the distribution image in.
-- Adds a `dist` task to create a distribution image ready for installation.
+- Adds a `dist` task to create a distribution image containing the app ready for installation.
 By default, this is created in `build/dist-image`

 See [`../test-apps`](../test-apps/) for some samples.

 ### TODO

-- Fix native image for linux
+- Fix native image for linux and windows
+- Infer the main class for a JVM app.
 - Set JDK to 11.
 - Use toolchain's `jlink` command.
 - Generate module file.